MA "Empirical Democracy Studies" at a glance:

 Module 1: Research Methods of Political Science

 Here you learn more about central ideas of the philosophy of the social sciences and about the analytical, qualitative and quantitative methods of political science.
-As a consequence, you will be able to produce methodologically sound studies, and you will be able to critically evaluate research findings produced by other scholars.
+As a consequence, you will be able to produce methodologically and methodically sound studies, and you will be able to critically evaluate research findings produced by other scholars.

 Module 2: Political Institutions and Procedures

-Here you study the emergence and development, functioning and performance of democracies in general (as compared to autocratic systems) and of party and voting systems.
+Here you study the emergence and development, functioning and performance of democracies in general (as compared to autocratic systems) and of party and voting systems in particular.
 You will be able to systematically describe, analyse and compare political institutions and processes at the national, European and international level.

 Module 3: Normative and Positive Political Theory

-Here you analyse, among other theories, empirical and normative theories of democracy and, thus, acquire the basis for the theory-based empirical study of democracy, but also for the normative evaluation of democratic decisions and processes.
+Here you analyze empirical and normative theories of democracy and, thus, acquire the basis for the theory-based empirical study of democracy, but also for the normative evaluation of democratic decisions and processes.

 Module 4: Political Culture and Attitudes